LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 ----------------------------------------------------------------
 # Schema: FHIR_ADMIN

 The Schema FHIR_ADMIN is an administrative schema.

 ## Managing TABLESPACES

 There are multiple TABLESPACES used.
-For the administrative tablesspaces, the `FHIR_TS` tablespace is created with automatic storage.
+For the administrative tablespaces, the `FHIR_TS` tablespace is created with automatic storage.
 The tablespace is managed automatically with a default EXTENTSIZE of 4.

 The `FHIR_TS` tablespace is created one time and should not be changed.

 ## Managing SEQUENCES